topthreat/PS_Audition_ReversePShellLab/readme.md

 ### Instructions
 Ready, Set, Go! 🏁 Ensure that both Windows 11 systems are up and running.

-### Host Setup 🛠️:
+### Listener Setup 🛠️:

-Open the command prompt on the Host system.
+- Open the command prompt or Powershell on the Host system.
-Summon the Netcat listener on port 4444 with the incantation:
+- Start the Netcat listener on port 4444 with the following command:

     netcat -nvlp 4444